ArthurVardevanyan/CPD_SO_Automated_Printing/README.md

 #### GDrive.py
 Downloads the files for the order from Google Drive
 #### BannerSheet.py
 Generates a custom banner sheet for running these jobs.
-Outputed in front of each job before all the files get outputted.
+Outputted in front of each job before all the files get outputted.

 ## PJL_Commands
 This folder contains the resources for the Printer Job Language (PJL) Commands needed to output the postscript files on the printer.
-In our enviorment these PJL commands are for a Xerox D-Series (D110) Printer with a
+In our environment these PJL commands are for a Xerox D-Series (D110) Printer with a
-* High Capcity Stacker (Not Relevant)
+* High Capacity Stacker (Not Relevant)
 * 3 Hole Punch Unit
 * Booklet Maker Finisher